 Unfortunately, and as you can probably tell, the equation is subject to a lot of uncertainty.
 For starters, we have no idea how many “potentially habitable” planets are statistically likely to give rise to life.
-The same holds true for how many planets will support the development of complex life, let alone sentient life, or how many of those will be able to develop technologies that we would be able to recognize.
+This also applies to the number of planets that will support the development of complex life, let alone sentient life, and how many of those will be able to develop technologies that we would be able to recognize.

-When you take all that into account, you begin to understand why SETI is such tough, research-intensive business.
-Basically, scientists are looking for needles in the cosmic haystack, but are uncertain whether or not those needles will be recognizable.
+When you take all that into account, you begin to understand why SETI is such a tough, research-intensive business.
+Scientists are looking for needles in the cosmic haystack but are uncertain whether or not those needles will be recognizable.

 So the question remains, how exactly are we looking for signs of extra-terrestrial intelligence in the cosmos?
 And would we even recognize it if we saw it?